-3. Member States shall take measures to ensure that economic operators submit reliable information ⇒ regarding the compliance with the sustainability and greenhouse gas emissions saving criteria set out in Article 25(6) and Article 26(2) to $(7) \Leftrightarrow$ and make available to the Member State, on request, the data that were used to develop the information.
+3. Member States shall take measures to ensure that economic operators submit reliable information ⇒ regarding the compliance with the sustainability and greenhouse gas emissions saving criteria set out in Article 25(6) and Article 26(2) to (7) ⇔ and make available to the Member State, on request, the data that were used to develop the information.
 Member States shall require economic operators to arrange for an adequate standard of independent auditing of the information submitted, and to provide evidence that this has been done.
+First or second party auditing may be used up to the first gathering point of the biomass.
 The auditing shall verify that the systems used by economic operators are accurate, reliable and protected against fraud.
 It shall evaluate the frequency and methodology of sampling and the robustness of the data.

-The obligations laid down in this paragraph shall apply whether the biofuels, et bioliquids ⇒, and biomass fuels, \(\sigma\) renewable liquid and gaseous transport fuels of non-biological origin and recycled carbon fuels are produced within the Community ⊠ Union ⊠ or imported.
+The obligations laid down in this paragraph shall apply whether the biofuels, ⊕ bioliquids-□ , and biomass fuels, □ renewable liquid and gaseous transport fuels of non-biological origin and recycled carbon fuels are produced within the Community ☑ Union ☑ or imported.

 Member States shall submit to the Commission, in aggregated form, the information referred to in the first subparagraph of this paragraph.
-The Commission shall publish that information on the transparency platform referred to in Article 24 of Regulation [Governance] \Leftarrow in summary form preserving the confidentiality of commercially sensitive information.
+The Commission shall publish that information on the transparency platform the e-reporting platform the referred to in Article 24 of Regulation in summary form preserving the confidentiality of commercially sensitive information.